lisp-mirror/lqml/examples/meshtastic/readme.md

 independent.

 Unfortunately the generated and C compiled meshtastic proto files load very slowly on mobile.
-To improve load time, proto files are only bytecode compiled, which doesn't seem to impact performance at runtime (in this use case).
+To improve load time, meshtastic proto files are simply loaded as `*.lisp` source files, which doesn't seem to impact performance at runtime (in this use case).

-An animation is shown while loading the app, together with a counter.
+An animation is shown while loading the app, together with a counter (for older and slow mobile devices).
 For this to work, the app is loaded in the background (that is, in a separate thread).

 You will see a json output of all data sent/received.
 It simply uses the `print-json` convenience function from cl-protobufs.